 Roles & Responsibilities

-The CMS letter reiterated that providers and entities included on the Preclusion List cannot receive payment.
-Medicare (insurance) Plans and Part D Plan Sponsors must be diligent in screening this list to ensure that they are paying qualified parties.
-They will not get reimbursed for any services rendered by a disqualified provider or entity.
+The CMS letter reiterated that providers and entities included on the CMS Preclusion List cannot receive payment.
+It is in the best interest of Medicare and Part D Plan Sponsors to diligently screen this list to ensure that they are paying qualified parties as they will not get reimbursed for any services rendered by a disqualified provider or entity.
 A beneficiary or Medicare enrollee claiming reimbursement for a Part D drug prescribed or service rendered by a party on the Preclusion List will be rejected.

-The Streamline Verify system is been screening the CMS Preclusion List ever since it was made available to Medicare Plans and Part D Plan Sponsors on January 1, 2019.
-Find out what arrangements need to be undertaken to get ready for its approaching implementation date.
-Remain compliant and secure your business interests by contacting us today.
+The Streamline Verify system has been screening the CMS Preclusion List ever since it was made available to Medicare Plans and Part D Plan Sponsors on January 1, 2019.
+Remain compliant and secure your business interests by contacting Streamline Verify today.

 rd patients as well as Trust Funds from sanctioned prescribers and providers